FMEA – Failure Mode and Effect Analysis

 Why FMEA?

-• FMEA is a systematic and reliable method for ensuring demanded product characteristics.
+• It is a systematic and reliable method for ensuring demanded product characteristics.

 • Early recognition and evaluation of possible failures already during the design- or process planning phase